ProgressiveCoders/OpenSec/README.md

 An open source InfoSec newsletter

+## Concept

 This project is intended as a simple and technologically robust means of publication and consumption of information security news.

-Submissions can be sent via a simple pull request, or (potentially, in the future) form submissions.

 Sample briefings might include...